Cardio

 - Running Pace Calculator — Calculate pace per km and mile and project race finish times from one run.

-- VO2 Max Estimator — Estimate aerobic capacity with Cooper run, Rockport walk, or no-exercise questionnaire methods.
+- VO2 Max Estimator — Estimate aerobic capacity with the Cooper 12-minute run or Rockport 1-mile walk field tests.

 - Walking Calorie Calculator — Estimate calories burned from walking using speed, duration, body weight, and incline.